dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 **YOU DON’T HAVE TO BINARIZE THE AXES**

-90% of the complaints about MBTI come down to: *you can’t split people into two groups along these axes!* Yeah, OK, then how about we don’t do that?
+90% of the complaints about MBTI come down to: *you can’t split people into two groups along these axes*!
+Yeah, OK, then how about we don’t do that?

 Of course someone can be borderline. *Most* people are borderline along at least one axis.
 Early versions of the MBTI actually gave an “x” for someone near the middle.
 Let’s bring this back!
 In fact, let’s go further.